Surgical Tech vs. Scrub Nurse: Salary, Responsibilities, & More

 Surgical Tech & Scrub Nurse Salary & Job Growth Comparison

-In the United States, scrub nurses earn an average salary of $81,220 per year, while surgical technologists earn an average salary of $56,350 per year.
+In the United States, scrub nurses earn an median salary of $86,070 per year, while surgical technologists earn a median salary of $60,370 per year.

 Since scrub nurses require more school but earn a higher salary, many people choose to work as scrub techs while in school to become registered nurses.
 Both types of jobs also provide great learning experiences for aspiring physicians and surgeons.